 Schedule in monthly check-ins and quarterly reviews to assess your progress and check if you need to adjust any of the goals you set at the beginning of the year.
 Don’t worry if you need to make changes to your goals, that is normal!
 It’s 100% times better to be done than to be perfect.

 One of the things I look forward to the most when planning for the next year is making my bucket list.
 Your bucket list is a list of items that you want to do in the next year simple for your pleasure and fun.

 Why do you need a bucket list you ask?
 Well, it gives you a list of things to look forward to in the next year!
 While it’s good to set ambitious goals in your career and life, it’s important to remember to have fun and enjoy life at the same time.

 - Scuba Diving

 - Learn New Skills

-The 2020: Total Clarity Workbook & Planner is a 180-page workbook and planner to help you create your best and most successful year yet.
+The 2021 Goal Planner Kit is designed to help you create your best and most inspiring year yet.

 • Cover Page